geeksblabla/armc/README.md

 ## licence

-We son't want to restrict you with any requirement regarding resources use so the Character and Fez along their textures are licensed CC0 public domain dedication.
+We don't want to restrict you with any requirements regarding resources use so the Character and Fez along with their textures are licensed under CC0 public domain dedication.

 As for the belly dance animation please fellow mixamo.com license guidance from adobe, we strongly recommend that you use the idle character and apply the animation you like and use that version in your project.